Snap-induced morphing: From a single bistable shell to the origin of shape bifurcation in interacting shells: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this paper, we have considered the properties of bistable elements (snappits) embedded within a larger sheet.
-Such embedded elements are able to induce a global deformation of the sheet when they switch from their natural state to their other, inverted, state: in this way, `activating' snappits allows them to induce deformation within the sheet.
+In this paper, we have considered the properties of bistable elements (snappits) embedded within a larger soft, shapeable sheet.
+Such embedded elements are able to induce a global deformation of the resulting dimpled sheet when they switch from their natural state to their other, inverted, state: in this way, `activating' snappits allows them to induce deformation within the sheet.

-We began our study of this problem by studying the deformation of a single, activated snappit in the framework of shallow shell theory.
+We began by studying the deformation of a single, activated snappit in the framework of shallow shell theory.
 In particular, we showed that the lateral scale of the deformation induced by the inversion of a snappit scales with the Pogorelov length scale $\lp=(tR)^{1/2}$.
-Moreover, by performing systematic FEM simulations, combined with the prediction of shallow shell theory, we found that the bistability of a single snappit is largely governed by the lateral size of the snappit relative to the Pogorelov scale, $\lambda\sim L/\lp$: the size of the outer skirt region has only a relatively weak influence on the threshold value of $\lambda$ at the transition from monostable to bistable (see fig.~\ref{fig:Bistability}).
+Moreover, by performing systematic FEM simulations, combined with the predictions of shallow shell theory, we found that the bistability of a single snappit is largely governed by the lateral size of the snappit relative to the Pogorelov scale, $\lambda\sim L/\lp$: the size of the outer skirt region has only a relatively weak influence on the threshold value of $\lambda$ at the transition from monostable to bistable (see Fig.~\ref{fig:Bistability}).